aumer-amr/k8s-policy-control/README.md

-# k8s-ycl
+# k8s-policy-control
-Admission Controller to Yeet Kubernetes CPU limits
+Admission Controller to for policies (based of https://github.com/bjw-s/k8s-ycl)